Alfred Sheinwold: Bridge writer

 Sheinwold may be known best for his syndicated newspaper column, which ran for more than 30 years.
 (Frank Stewart, Sheinwold's collaborator for several years, took over the column following Sheinwold's death.)
 But he also prepared the AutoBridge hands and discussions, and wrote Five Weeks to Winning Bridge, which sold more than a million copies – phenomenal sales for a book on a card game.
 He was principal author of The Kaplan–Sheinwold System of Winning Bridge, the first extended description of K–S. Sheinwold's smooth, encouraging writing style made him the most popular bridge writer of his time.

+One celebrity who learned much from Sheinwold's column was his fellow San Fernando Valley resident Buster Keaton.
+After playing at the actor's home in 1965, he conceded, "It's disconcerting to play against a man who fires the perfect card back at you without stopping for breath or moving a muscle of his face."

 Death

 Sheinwold died in Sherman Oaks, Los Angeles, at the age of 85, following a series of strokes.
 He was survived by his wife Paula, a brother, and two sisters.